pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You'll choose to work with
 two Terminal Window Tab Panes, or two Terminal Window Tabs, or two Terminal Windows.
-You need one for Turtles to draw things, and one for you to chat with the Turtles
+You need one for Turtles to draw things, and one for you to chat with the Turtles.
+We'll talk of your two Panes,
+and you'll know if you find two Panes in one Tab, or in two Tabs, or in two Windows

 #### Windows